-- Rene van der Eijk (2009) Behind Networks - Knowledge transfer, favor exchange and performance
+- Rene van der Eijk (2009) @ Erasmus University; Behind Networks - Knowledge transfer, favor exchange and performance

-- Rick Aalbers (2012) Organizing Intra-Organizational Networks for Innovation.
+- Rick Aalbers (2012); @ University of Groningen; Organizing Intra-Organizational Networks for Innovation.
 WinnerUniversity of Groningen School of Economics and Business SOM best PhD thesis; Recipient of the 2013 MIT - Richard Beckhard Memorial Prize for the paper drawing on PhD thesis (" Creating Employee Networks That Can Deliver Open Innovation ",Vol.52, MIT Sloan Management Review).

-- Tao Zhu (2014) Towards Opening the Black Box for Market Orientation
+- Tao Zhu (2014); @ University of Groningen; Towards Opening the Black Box for Market Orientation

-- Xiao Wang (2015) Essays on the Internal Dynamics of an R&D Alliance
+- Xiao Wang (2015); @ University of Groningen; Essays on the Internal Dynamics of an R&D Alliance

-- Matthias Olthaar (2015) Cultivating Sources of Competitive Advantage - Opportunities for small-scale African farmers in global value chains
+- Matthias Olthaar (2015); @ University of Groningen; Cultivating Sources of Competitive Advantage - Opportunities for small-scale African farmers in global value chains

-- Amber Geurts (2017) Firm Responses to Disruptive Innovations - Evidence from the music industry.
-Shortlisted (top 3) for the ISPIM best phd thesis award.
+- Amber Geurts (2017), @ University of Groningen; Firm Responses to Disruptive Innovations - Evidence from the music industry.
+Winner, ISPIM best phd thesis award (2018).